littensy/charm/README.md

 To sync the client with the server's state, call `client.addSignals` with a table of writable signals (setter functions or atoms) whose keys match their server counterparts.

-After the client receives updates from the server, call `client.hydrate` to patch the client's signals with the incoming state updates.
+After the client receives updates from the server, call `client.patch` to patch the client's signals with the incoming state updates.

 ```luau
 -- Add signal setters or atoms